What is Rigorous Honesty in AA?

-- Big Book.
-First paragraph of the first page of Chapter five “How it works”
+Big Book.
+The first paragraph of the first page of Chapter Five, “How it Works.”

-Big Book Chapter five p.
+Big Book Chapter Five ‘How it works’ p.
 70 First Edition

-“In fact, he may say almost anything if he has accepted our solution which, as you know, requires rigorous honesty” *
+“In fact, he may say almost anything if he has accepted our solution which, as you know, demands rigorous honesty.”

 “Who wishes to be rigorously honest and tolerant”?

-What “rigorous” meant to me as a newcomer?
+What did “rigorous” mean to me as a newcomer?

-I had this idea that rigorous honesty meant a raw, gut level honesty.
-A much different honesty then you would expect from regular people.
+I had this idea that rigorous honesty meant raw, gut-level honesty.
+A much different honesty than you would expect from regular people.
 I thought that rigorous honesty was all about sharing my real emotions.
 Many of my peers in AA had graduated from treatment centers.

-There they learned that recovery was all about getting in touch with, and talking about their innermost feelings.
-I became convinced that to get well, I had to open up in meetings with complete transparency.
+There, they learned that recovery was all about getting in touch with and talking about their innermost feelings.
+I became convinced I had to open up in meetings with complete transparency to get well.

 People were openly sharing facts about their lives that were very personal.
-This was shocking to me at first but I ended up believing that this was the way forward.
-I therefore learned to talk about what I saw as my wounds openly.
+This was shocking to me at first, but I ended up believing that this was the way forward.
+Therefore, I learned to share my wounds openly.

 This was my early understanding of rigorous honesty.
 To tell the truth, I never felt comfortable with this practice.
-I always found it very emasculating to open up and share my feelings in a public forum.
-I was assured that this type of “honest sharing” would help me deal with my demons.
+I always found opening up and sharing my feelings in a public forum very emasculating.
+I was assured that this type of honest sharing would help me deal with my demons.